mildsunrise/university-4b-tfg/memory/sota.md

 The main user-facing parameter to control this throttling is the **dirty threshold**, which defines the maximum percentage[^percentage] of the *free memory* (see above) in the system that can ever hold dirty pages[^dirty-pages].
 Together with the **background dirty threshold** mentioned before, these define most of the throttling characteristics.

-[^percentage]: Modern kernels allow defining an absolute amount of memory instead of a percentage of a dynamic value \cite{mail-throttle-amount}.
+[^percentage]: Modern kernels allow defining an absolute amount of memory instead of a percentage of a dynamic value \cite{lkml-thresholds}.
 This is useful in systems with lots of RAM, as only *integer* percentages are accepted.

 [^dirty-pages]: In most contexts, especially throttling, *dirty pages* includes pages in writeback state as well.